The promise of semi-damascene for future interconnects

 Imec proposes to gradually introduce subsequent generations of semi-damascene.
 Insertion of the first generation is envisioned for the imec A10 or A7 logic technology node, where the metal pitch of the most critical interconnects becomes as tight as 18nm.
 At that point in time, GAA nanosheet integration is expected to be mainstream and CFETs will not yet be in place.
 Introducing semi-damascene will therefore be the only major change that chip makers will have to cope with.

 Imec proposes to introduce subtractively etched Ru in M0, the first local metal layer that follows the middle of line (MOL).
 This first generation will come with a metal line AR 2, which is slightly higher than today’s typical Cu line AR (~1.6).
-In combination with the favourable behaviour of barrier-less Ru at tight metal pitches, this approach will already give a resistance and reliability benefit over Cu.
+In combination with the favorable behavior of barrier-less Ru at tight metal pitches, this approach will already give a resistance and reliability benefit over Cu.

 In the second generation, imec aims to increase the AR of the M0 interconnect line to 3, which will further lower the resistance, and combine the M0 with a barrierless via.
 As higher ARs tend to increase the intra-level capacitance, this generation needs airgaps instead of low-k dielectric gap fill.
 Besides offering a lower dielectric constant, working with airgaps also avoids the ‘gap fill issue’: the challenge of filling narrow trenches with dielectrics in a uniform way.